ravikr-opnsrc/basic-NFT/README.md

-# Sample Hardhat Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+# A basic NFT Token, ERC-721

 #Prerequisites
-Make sure you have MetaMask installed and set up Download and install Node.js on your computer
+Make sure you have MetaMask with Sepolia Ether in your wallet Download and install Node.js on your computer

 #Setting up Hardhat and run following command one after another